Physicslibrary/Raspberry-Pi-Time-of-Flight-Haptics/README.md

 LRA (linear resonant actuator) are like tuning forks that vibrate in a narrow range of frequency.
 They are mass-on-a-spring (or magnet-on-a-spring) driven by a magnetic coil.<br>

+Note - operating voltage for G0832029D is 0.1 ~ 1.9VrmsAC sine wave.
+PWM from two unregulated NiMH AA ~2.4V works for the experiment.<br>

 ## Software